steharr/ms2-/README.md

 I decided that each level should be composed of a series of cells which make up a grid.
 Each cell in the grid would have its own coordinate with an x-value and a y-value.
 This resulted in a game coordinate system which all functions in the game could use to make calculations.
 I wanted the ability to represent the grid as a two dimensional Array of numbers.
 One of the first things I planned to program was a 'game state' function to calculate this Array and fill it with codes indicating what was in each cell.
 This ended up begin called `createGridArray`.
 An example of how this could be used: If the value of cell (2,1) in the grid array was equal to 2, this meant the Cat was located in the cell with coordinates x=2, y=1.
 These coordinates could then be compared with the coordinates of the Mouse by the Cat AI in order to make decisions.

 2. Game Graphics
-I had been doing some reseacrh on how Javascript games are made and one option for the game graphics I saw was to use the javascript **CanvasAPI**.
-I decided against this because I was new to Javascript and felt that I could more easily achieve the results I needed with vanilla Javascript DOM manipulation.
+I had been doing some research on how JavaScript games are made and one option for the game graphics I saw was to use the JavaScript **CanvasAPI**.
+I decided against this because I was new to JavaScript and felt that I could more easily achieve the results I needed with vanilla JavaScript DOM manipulation.
 I thought that in order to understand it fully, the **CanvasAPI** would require a certain amount of time I didnt have.
 The game graphics therefore ended up being `div` elements with background colors and images.
 Each `div` element had a data attributes for x and y coordinates.

 3. Level Generation
 I wanted the level generation to be varied and organic.
 In order to achieve this I decided that the level generator would be semi random.
 I decided to create a generator that randomly placed obstacles on the level according to inputted difficulty variables.
-During the testing stages of the project, I would then create rules for the generator in order to combat potential issues that could arise from random level generation. i.e. levels where the user starts in a obscured position would need to be addressed.
+During the testing stages of the project, I would then create rules for the generator in order to combat potential issues that could arise from random level generation. i.e. levels where the user starts in an obscured position would need to be addressed.

 4. Movement Mechanics
-I decied that movement was only possible in the x and y direction in order to keep the progrmming as simple as possible.
+I decided that movement was only possible in the x and y direction in order to keep the programming as simple as possible.
 The characters would only be able to move one cell along these axes at a time.

 5. Enemy AI
 I decided that enemy movement would only occur once the user moved their character i.e. the cat would not make a move unless the user had made a move themselves.
-This was partially a technically decision; it would be alot easier for me to program the game events this way.
+This was partially a technically decision; it would be a lot easier for me to program the game events this way.
 It also could be argued that stylistically this matched with the game; cats stalk their prey and pounce on them when they make a movement.

 ### **Structure Plane**
 For the structure plane, I used my user stories and my scope plane feature list to help me plan out the structure of the site.